metadevpro/cal/cal.md

 Delta changes to resources is a controvert issue:

-  1. In a pure resource oriented REST APIs, delta changes are allowed and encouraged as an efficient way to send over the wire only the properties to be updated.
+  1. In pure Resource-Oriented REST APIs, delta changes are allowed and encouraged as an efficient way to send over the wire only the properties to be updated.
 This can be done only, when no *side-effects* must be triggered.

-  2. On the contrary, in Domain Driven APIs, there is a business logic layer encapsulating all the changes on services or methods.
+  2. On the contrary, in Domain-Driven APIs, there is a business logic layer encapsulating all the changes on services or methods.
 Therefore, **PATCH** operations **are forbidden** because it would break the encapsulation of the business logic.

 If using API semantics like (2) **DO NOT** provide support CAL-1B.
 Recommendation is to create new operations using **POST** semantics to pass a message to the operation with the expected arguments for execution.